How to Choose the Right Social Media Platforms for Your Business

 “LinkedIn is a network already built for professionals looking to interact with businesses.
 Encourage employees to engage with the platform.
 Your business page can share their personal statuses, which is a great way to reach new audiences.”

-Twitter is a network where you can post business updates, recent news and more.
-The use of relevant hashtags can build your posts’ momentum.
-While you may not think of Twitter as being great for business, it can be!
+Twitter is full of business updates, recent news and more.
+Marketing on Twitter is driven by using relevant hashtags and joining conversations to build your posts’ momentum.
+You may not think of Twitter as being great for business, it can be!
 Several large B2C companies such as Burger King, Old Spice, Charmin, Netflix and others regularly pour their creative energy into Twitter.
-Why Twitter?
-Because of the potential for content there to go viral.
+Twitter’s format and algorithm offer lots of potential for content to go viral.
 With thousands of retweets and likes, these brands have been catapulted into the timelines of thousands of users.
-By successfully matching the witty tone of the rest of Twitter, your company could do just what these brands have done.
+By successfully building the signature witty tone of the rest of the site into your Twitter marketing strategy, your company could do just what these brands have done.

 The main con?
-Succeeding on this platform can be time consuming.
+Succeeding on this platform can be time-consuming.
+There’s no way to guarantee a viral tweet.

-With more than 100 million users, Pinterest is a highly underrated social network.
-On Pinterest, users (majority female) “pin” clickable images that lead back to a company’s website.
-From wedding planning to home improvement tips, Pinterest is a great platform for “how to” and “inspiration” content.
-Since Pinterest is photo-forward, you should focus on using beautiful, clean visuals to entice users to pin your content.
+With more than 400 million users, Pinterest is a highly underrated social network.
+On Pinterest, users (the majority female) “pin” clickable images that lead back to a company’s website.
+From wedding planning to home improvement tips, it’s easy to fill your Pinterest marketing strategy with “how to” and “inspiration” content.
+Since Pinterest is photo-forward, you should use beautiful, clean visuals to entice users to pin your content.
 It also helps to make your full channel have a cohesive aesthetic.
+Before you build your Pinterest business account, this is a great time to do some customer research to find out if your user base is on the site at all.

-Using a high-engagement network with brand-loyal followers, your business can succeed on Instagram.
-As a highly visual platform, this social network is best for highlighting your products using photo and video content.
-So if you don’t have the resources to make content like that, you may want to steer clear.
+As a highly visual platform, Instagram is best for highlighting your products using photo and video content.
+If you don’t have the resources to make content like that, you may want to steer clear.

 While initially conceived to send quick photos and videos between friends, Snapchat has evolved to be a social network that can be leveraged by businesses – mainly B2C.
-Post to your story, and create filters for events, promotions or simply everyday brand awareness.
-Show behind-the-scenes content to give your customers a sense of exclusivity.
+Post to your story and create filters for events, promotions or simply everyday brand awareness.
+Make exclusivity a part of your Snapchat marketing strategy by showing behind-the-scenes content.
 As Snapchat’s mostly younger users swipe through their friends’ stories, they’ll also find yours right there with them.
 Have a partner with a large following?
 Consider doing a Snapchat takeover and spending a day or two communicating with their audience.

 How to Manage Multiple Social Media Accounts for Business

-When all is said and done, the social media network that you can maintain is the right network for your business.
-Maintaining a presence across several social channels will help you reach a more varied audience – but only if you have the bandwidth to post relevant, inventive and engaging content regularly.
-Want to know how you’re doing?
-Download our social media audit checklist for free.
+When all is said and done, the right social media network for your brand is the one you have the time and energy to maintain.
+Building a presence across several social channels will help you reach a larger and more varied audience – but only if you have the bandwidth to post relevant, inventive and engaging content regularly.

 If you need help creating dynamic content for social – and perhaps adding a platform or two to your marketing strategy – check out Oneupweb.
 From robust content calendars to social media management, we provide any level of support our clients need to make their marketing powerful.